 Council sets a targeted rate for the supply of water.
-This rate will be based on the volume of water supplied to all rating units with a metered connection.
-The categories of property and the proposed rates (in cents per cubic meters supplied) for 2010/2011 are:
+This rate will be based on the volume of water supplied to all rating units with a metered connection except for the Major Industrial Water Users.
+The rate will be based on the provision of a service by the Council and where the land is situated.
+The categories of rateable land and the rates (in cents per cubic metres supplied) for 2010/2011 is: